Lincolnshire 2017Read more about Lincolnshire 2017

 Zoë Billingham, Her Majesty’s Inspector of Constabulary

-Read my assessment of Lincolnshire Police below, or watch the video.
+Read my assessment of Lincolnshire Police below.

 I am satisfied with most aspects of Lincolnshire Police’s performance in keeping people safe and reducing crime, but we found some areas of concern that it needs to address to provide a consistently good service.